LavishKothari/learning_notes/DS_and_Algo/README.md

 # Questions that you need to ask

 * Clarify the problem
+* What are your assumptions regarding the problem/input.
+  * Ask interviewer if he/she is fine with these assumptions
 * propose a solution
   * A brute force solution
   * An optimized version
-* State the time coomplexity and space complexity
+* State the time complexity and space complexity
-* What are your assumptions regarding the problem/input.
 * What if there are multiple solutions that exists
   * should you return any solution?
   * should you return a specific one?